pavanrshankar/LexicalAnalyzer/Documentation.md

 > Language is specific to Classification Algorithms (Neural Networks, Naïve Bayes, Linear regression with gradient descent and K Nearest neighbors)

-SOME PROBLEMS IN THE DOMAIN THAT CAN BE SOLVED BY A LANGUAGE:

->1.
-Mathematical functions such as sigma, exponent, sigmoidal etc.

->2.
-Matrix operations – Data Science requires matrix operations, if arrays can be worked on by the basic operands like +, -, %, * and so on, it will provide a certain degree of freedom to the programmer.

->3.
-Containers for working with data - Data science requires working with image data for image processing, csv, xls files
-    etc. If the language can provide containers for such data, it will be much easier for performing several tasks e.g. If image file is loaded into a container that allows pixel by pixel traversal then it can save time for image processing.

->4.
-Flexible range based iterators for iterating through data/ nodes of neural network/ cost function vectors etc.

->5.
-Automatic training, testing and classification support

->6.
-Some condition based loops like till error < threshold or till cost converges to 0.

->7.
-Frameworks for models that quick manipulation of model parameters.

->8.
-Database connection – Data science requires working with large amount of data and often we want to select certain features of given data set for a specific purpose.
-Databases store data efficiently and allow complex selection and join
-   operations.
-If the programming language can allow working with databases at a very fundamental level then it would
-   increase scope for seamless interaction with data.

->9.
-Non – blocking assignment and non – blocking operations: Often it is required in Data Science application to
-    simultaneously update data.
-Non – blocking assignments can allow writing of very intuitive and precise code for this purpose.

-PROGRAMMING FEATURES OF LANGUAGE:

-> Language provides easy readability of code due to high level abstractions of classification models and simplified mathematical operations.
-E.g. For creation of KNN classifier, we can specify

-                                          classificationModel<KNN> knn;

-> Language also provides easy writability of code.
-E.g. array addition, subtraction and multiplication are simplified.
-  File access for training and testing is made easy.

-                            Arr1[] + Arr2[] // adding all elements at same positions

-                              vector<int> irisresults = classifyFromFile("iris.txt")

-HELPFUL FEATURES OF OUR LANGUAGE (WITH EXAMPLES IN CODE):
+HELPFUL FEATURES (WITH EXAMPLES IN CODE):

->1.
-ARRAY OPERATIONS: Addition, subtraction, multiplication, increment, &, | etc. operations that are supported on integers
-    will be supported on integer arrays.
+> ARRAY OPERATIONS: Addition, subtraction, multiplication, increment, &, | etc. operations that are supported on integers will be supported on integer arrays.
 Such operations will be applied element wise to the arrays.
 For two arrays, it will be applied elements with equal indexes in respective arrays but will be supported on if array sizes are equal.
   This will be useful for data science as we need to apply many operations on matrices.
   E.g. //operations on arrays

                               int arr1[10][10], arr2[10][10];
                               arr1[][]++; //add 1 to all elements of arr1
                               arr2[][] – arr1[][]; /* subtract elements of arr1 from arr2 at same index */

->2.
-MATHEMATICAL FUNCTIONS:
+> MATHEMATICAL FUNCTIONS:

   a.
 Sigma function: This is used for summation.
 Syntax:

                            sigma(iterating variable, start value, end value){
                               //formula to be summed